BenjaminGuzman/SpineWare/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 -->

 # SpineWare

 ![SpineWare image](media/SpineWare.png)

 A Java application to take care of you while you're using the computer.

+## TODO's

+- Add pause timers button to systray
+- Improve the user experience in the break panel.
+Change GUI to select music.
+Change the save & set defaults button, one button per break
+- Change logic of synchronization.

 ## Main features

 - **Timer to let you know you've been working hard and need a small break or stop working**:
     + The program has 3 "break types":
         * To relax the eyes and move a little.
 Sometimes while you're working you have to blink, believe it or not.
         * To stretch your muscles: You need to move from time to time to avoid atrophying your muscular and bone structure.
         * To stop working: It is good you are passionate about your job but still, you have to rest a little bit.

 SCREENSHOT HERE